Not usually, and not really – and if it does, not for long.

 Pain from an acupuncture needle is nothing like other kinds of pain you may think of and want to avoid– stubbing your toe, burning your hand, dry-heaving, or breaking a bone.
 If there is pain, it usually subsides either instantaneously or very quickly morphs into something else.

 That “something else” is highly personal.
 People report different sensations regularly – heaviness, tingles, a kind of hum or buzz, warmth, coolness, a flowing feeling, or nothing at all.

 In general, there are certain acupuncture points that get a reputation for being sensitive.
 The tips of the fingers, for example, are not very fleshy and stimulation by an acupuncture needle can be strong for some, but not all, people.
 Some barely notice – which may or may not be a sign of health.
 Needles in hips and abdomens often go unremarked-upon.

 Furthermore, points are often sensitive when the person has a problem area associated with that point.
 For example, there’s a point on the hand that is associated with the back of the head and the spine.
-If I needle it on someone who has occipital neck tension, the point is often very strong and tender.
-If I’m needling it simply to access the spine and the person’s neck is not especially painful, the point usually goes unnoticed.
+If I needle it on someone who has upper neck pain, the point is often very strong and tender.
+Yet, if I’m needling that same point on someone else’s hand – someone whose neck is not especially painful – the point usually goes unnoticed.